reactjs/react.dev/beta/src/pages/learn/you-might-not-need-an-effect.md

 ### Initializing the application {/*initializing-the-application*/}

-Some logic should only runs once when the app loads.
+Some logic should only run once when the app loads.
 You might place it in an Effect in the top-level component:

 ```js {2-6}
 function App() {